MicrosoftDocs/sql-docs/azure-sql/database/identify-query-performance-issues.md

 - Replace the single procedure with a nested set of procedures that can each be used based on conditional logic and the associated parameter values.
 - Create dynamic string execution alternatives to a static procedure definition.

-To apply a [query hints](/sql/t-sql/queries/hints-transact-sql-query), modify the query, or use [Query Store hints](/sql/relational-databases/performance/query-store-hints) to apply the hint without making code changes.
+To apply [query hints](/sql/t-sql/queries/hints-transact-sql-query), modify the query or use [Query Store hints](/sql/relational-databases/performance/query-store-hints) to apply the hint without making code changes.

 For more information about resolving PSP problems, see these blog posts: